The 2021 Fall season is upon us and we need some players to fill out our rosters.

 Call Dave Dopf at (949)291-6647 for tryout info.

-11U/5th Grade - Roster for both 11U teams are FULL!!
-Two or three practices per week plus two Sunday doubleheaders and one tournament per month OR two tournaments per month.
+11U/5th Grade - Three roster spots available! ***Two or three practices per week plus two Sunday doubleheaders and one tournament per month OR two tournaments per month.

 10U/4th Grade - Two roster spots available(Various positions, ability to pitch a plus) Two practices per week plus two Sunday doubleheaders and one tournament per month OR two tournaments per month.

 The Lightning were very well represented at the Triple Crown MLK Tournament in Palm Desert sending 7 teams in 6 different age groups.
 Our 13U took home the Silver division Championship with Coach Sak's 10U squad finished as Runner-up.